seanbreckenridge/filmswap/README.md

 ## TODO

-- add `reveal` command, which is used to create a report of who was whose santa/giftee
+- create snapshot command, which saves the current state of the swap to a file, for reference/in-case we need to recover state state